jebpublic/bvcRestConfExample1/README.md

        bvcRestConfExample1.py [options]

        Options:
-         -c --controller <ip address>  the IP address of the BVC 1.1.1 (you should be able to ping it).
-Example:  192.168.56.101
-         -h                            this help
+         --controller <ip address>  the IP address of the BVC 1.1.1 (you should be able to ping it).
+Example:  192.168.56.101 -h                            this help